Roll-Up reporting combines data from multiple Google Analytics properties and lets you view them in a single one.

 You can also begin to add your source properties and start sending hits to your Roll-Up property there.

-Once you have your Roll-Up set up you should configure the property in line with best practices as well as create your Raw, Test and Overall views and add the appropriate filters and you’ll be ready to go.
+Additionally, you’ll need to create your Raw, Test and Overall views and add the appropriate filters before you’ll be ready to go.
+Read more about creating new views here.

 Once you’re rolling with your Roll-Up (see what I did there?) we wanted to call out that if you notice the data in your Roll-Up not matching that in the Source properties you’re not the only one.
 This is due to the session merging that happens in the Roll-Up, which leads to some anomalies between the properties.